natecostello/van_two_point_oh/structures/ceiling_ltrack_mount/ceiling_ltrack_mount_design.md

 ### Negatives

 This is the weakest method evaluated.
 We also must evaluate how will will join L-track if pieces of sufficent length are not available to span the entire ceiling length.
 This may necissitate using one of the alternative methods at least in part.
 TODO: EVALUATE JOINING/REQUIRED LENGTH (129ish inches).
+MacMaster Carr offers NON-FLANGED L-track in 12 ft lengths [https://www.mcmaster.com/tracks/](https://www.mcmaster.com/tracks/).

 ### Positives